 The Jungian misinterpretation

-Jungian psychology is a good tool for understanding the unconscious with respect to mythological products and the analysis of patients.
-However, it was Jung’s expectation that Jungian psychology would develop far beyond this and that it would have a pronounced impact on the world.
+Jungian psychology is a good tool for understanding the unconscious, with respect to mythological products and the analysis of patients.
+However, it was Jung’s expectation that his ideas would develop far beyond this, and that it would have a pronounced impact on the world.
 He said at the end of his life that he was disappointed with his achievement.
-Jungian psychology hasn’t made an inroad into the universities nor has it become a prominent discipline for spiritual development.
+Jungian psychology hasn’t gained prominence in academia, nor has it become an important discipline for spiritual development.
 The Jungian movement has experienced disintegration, to boot.
 I hold that introversion has been misapplied as a tool of individuation.
-Alchemy and its terms, e.g. circular distillation, have in some ways been misinterpreted.
+Alchemy and its terms, e.g. circular distillation, are in some ways misinterpreted.
 It has divested Jungians of the most precious tool of relating to the unconscious.
-Instead, the romantic vein in Jungian psychology has grown to a strong gale in Archetypal Psychology.
-Philosophical speculation has generated an unscientific metaphysic, involving synchronicity, etc., which makes Jungian psychology forever estranged from science.
-Jung adopted a negative view of the trinity and trinitarian mystical theology whereas he overestimated the “quaternarian worldview” with its pagan connotations.
+What’s more, the romantic vein in Jungian psychology has grown to a strong gale in Archetypal Psychology.
+Philosophical speculation has generated an unscientific metaphysic around synchronicity and the psychoid archetype, which makes Jungian psychology forever estranged from science.
+Jung adopted a negative view of the trinity and trinitarian mystical theology, whereas he overestimated the “quaternarian worldview” and its pagan connotations.
 Jung also developed a complex regarding modern art, which he saw as “morbid” (cf. Wojtkowski, 2009, here).

 Jung’s ambitious conception is the grand one, in which the Self encompasses all the opposites.
-The individuant must not withdraw from the world but ought to struggle with the opposites.
+The individuant must not withdraw from the world, but ought to struggle with the opposites.
 It is an heroic conception, since it stipulates an incessant engagement with the unconscious archetypes.
-In order to come to terms with such difficult psychological problems we must have recourse to the wisdom of the unconscious.
+In order to come to terms with such difficult psychological problems, we must have recourse to the wisdom of the unconscious.
+Dreams are always interesting.
 The following “alchemical” dream, from my early twenties, seems to compensate for what I today regard as the Jungian misinterpretation:

 I had found a rare fruit whose stone was visible because it protruded from the pulp.
 Due to this damage it was capable of generating the most exclusive sweetness.
 I created a brew from the fruit and left it to ferment in the dark cellar for a long time.
 Eventually I went down in the cellar, and poured the brew into a thimble.
 Its colour was a very dark red.
 I drank from the thimble.
 It was the most concentrated and refined flavour that I’ve ever tasted.

-The dream goes against the grain of Jungian psychology as the brew is left on its own in the darkness.
+The dream goes against the grain of Jungian psychology, as the brew is left alone in the darkness.
 There is no need for an intervention of consciousness.
 The conscious mind initiates the process, waits a long time, and goes down and fetches the brew when its ready.
-Moreover, it revolves around something very tiny: a mere thimblefull of ‘red elixir’.
+Moreover, it revolves around something very tiny; a mere thimblefull of ‘red elixir’.
 This represents alchemical ‘circular distillation’.
 In another dream a midget approached me and pronounced: “It’s better to be a little fountain that spouts water than to be a large fountain whose source has run dry.”

 Yet, this is merely how Jung expresses it in theory.
-In practice, Jung closed himself into a little room, where he wrote slightly awkward texts and made paintings that were lacking in artistic value.
+In practice, Jung closed himself into a little room, where he wrote slightly awkward texts, and made paintings that were lacking in artistic value.
 He also built castles in the sand.
-So he seems to have pointed the way to the “little fountain” in his actions.
+So he seems to have pointed the way to the little fountain in his actions.
 The problem is that he interprets this activity for us in grandiose terms as an archetypal “primordial experience”.
-His metaphysical proclivity took over when he theorized about his experiences.
+His metaphysical proclivity took over, when he theorized about his experiences.
 It is especially evident in his view of the mandala, which to him denotes the totality of life and portrays the architecture of the psyche.
-By painting them he encompasses life’s phenomena and forges them into a wholeness, an esoteric practice with pronounced effects on personality, that will also have a synchronistic (divine coincidental) impact.
+By painting them he encompasses life’s phenomena and forges them into a wholeness, an esoteric practice with pronounced effects on personality, which will also have a synchronistic (divinely coincidental) impact.
 It is overmuch.
 As evident from his autobiography, he struggled against the unconscious insistence that his mandalas were ‘mere art’ (cf. Jung, 1989, ch.6).